Hikers Walking Through Rain with Mountains

 Milford Sound isn’t exactly easy to get to, and it’s known as the 8th Wonder of the World.
 (Well, one of many…) So you should totally make the most of your time by fitting in some activities before or after your hike!
 Sure, these add on adventures will add to the total cost of hiking the Milford Track, but YOLO.

-If the weather looks nice enough, you could also book a cruise that includes both the underwater observatory and kayaking, which would be absolutely unreal.
+If the weather looks nice enough, you could also go kayaking, which would be absolutely unreal.
 I wish I’d known this was a thing when I was there.
+Te Anau’s glow worm caves are another must-do activity in the area.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.